 The real losers in this case are Mr. Chan and his kids.
 He had set aside the monies in that account to fund his kids’ future needs.
 All of that is now in doubt unless the bank makes good.

 Can I Hold a Bank Liable for my Losses?

 Not every loss by a bank is the result of fraud.
 Most are not.
 For every winner in the investment world there is someone who loses money.
 Blaming the victim, however, does nothing to enhance the bank’s already damaged credibility.
 Remember, one of the two bankers has already confessed and according to the lawsuit, the bank statements were complete fabrications.

 Where did the money go?
 Early speculation is that the two bankers made a series of unauthorized trades in the account, each one losing money.
 As the account’s balance rapidly dwindled, the two made increasingly risky trades trying to recoup the losses.
 To compound the problem, the two altered bank statements sent to the client.

-Mahany & Ertl is a full service boutique law firm that represents victims of fraud.
+Mahany Law is a full service, national boutique law firm that represents victims of fraud.
 Whether it is bank fraud, investment fraud, or inappropriate trading by a stockbroker, we can help you recover your losses.
-Anywhere in the U.S. or the world.
+Anywhere in the U.S., we can help.
 Our team of asset recovery lawyers have helped people from Maine to Hawaii and many places in between.